 Yellowstone takes additional steps to mitigate Brucellosis transmission

 by Yellowstone National Park

-The five cooperating agencies of the IBMP are the National Park Service, USDA Forest Service, USDA Animal and Plant Health Inspection Service, Montana Department of Livestock, and Montana Fish, Wildlife & Parks.
+This is the eighth winter the IBMP has been used to guide brucellosis risk management actions.
+The five cooperating agencies operating under the IBMP are the National Park Service, the U.S. Forest Service, the USDA Animal and Plant Health Inspection Service, the Montana Department of Livestock and the Montana Department of Fish, Wildlife and Parks.